leakyhose/nyt-connections-ai/README.md

-# ConnectionsAI
+# ConnectionsAI - Enhanced Edition

-A bot that solves NYT Connections games, featuring both web-based gameplay and development tools.
+An intelligent bot that solves NYT Connections games with advanced AI algorithms, featuring both web-based gameplay and comprehensive development tools.

 ## Overview

 This application presents 16 words that form 4 groups of 4 connected words each.
-The AI identifies the groups it sees as the best guesses, with the player able to choose out of the ranked options it produces.
+The AI identifies the most promising groups using sophisticated graph theory algorithms, with players able to choose from ranked suggestions.

 The project includes both a web interface for playing the game and development tools for creating and analyzing game data.